640 South State StreetDover, Delaware 19901

-This is a specialized blood test to determine whether your body is producing certain antibodies or proteins that cause you to have a blood-clotting disorder.
+This is a special blood test to find out if your body is making certain antibodies or proteins that cause you to have a blood-clotting disorder.
 It does not mean you have lupus, specific type of autoimmune disorder.

 Antibodies are proteins in the blood that help you fight off foreign invaders such as viruses and bacteria.
 Lupus antibodies are one of two types of antiphospholipid antibodies that are sometimes found in blood.
 Antiphospholipid antibodies are proteins that react to the phospholipids, or fat molecules, normally found in the membranes of blood cells.
-Antiphospholipids can interfere with the work of your blood cells and cause blood vessels to narrow and clots to form.
-Clots can lead to heart attacks, strokes, pulmonary embolisms, and deep vein thromboses, which occur when blood clots form in the deep veins of the body.
+Antiphospholipids can interfere with the work of your blood cells.
+They can cause blood vessels to narrow and clots to form.
+Clots can lead to heart attacks, strokes, pulmonary embolisms, and deep vein thromboses.
+These occur when blood clots form in the deep veins of the body.

 These antibodies are called lupus antibodies because they were first discovered to be related to lupus.
-Not everyone who has lupus has these antibodies, however.
-And people who don't have lupus can start producing them.
+But not everyone who has lupus has these antibodies.
+And people who don't have lupus can start making them.
 The reason is unknown.

-You might have this test if you develop blood clots that can't be explained, suffer repeated miscarriages, or have other blood tests that show your blood takes a long time to clot.
-You might be asked to repeat the test if the lupus anticoagulant is found in your blood.
-Repeat testing will help determine whether the condition is temporary or persistent.
+You might have this test if you get blood clots that can't be explained.
+You may also have this test if you have repeated miscarriages, or you have other blood tests that show your blood takes a long time to clot.
+You might be asked to take this test again if the lupus anticoagulant is found in your blood.
+Taking the test again will help your healthcare provider find out if the condition is temporary or persistent.

-If your test results are positive, your doctor is likely to order additional, specialized blood-clotting tests.
+If your test results are positive, your healthcare provider is likely to order other special blood-clotting tests.
 They might include: